About the Council

 The Chief Executive has overall responsibility for these services.

 The total number of people employed by the Council is equivalent to around 170 full time posts.
 In addition to this we also manage services which are contracted out and shared which include waste and recycling, leisure centres, housing repairs, ICT and audit.

 - 6 Opposition Group

-The Conservative Leader of the Council is Cllr Joe Orson, who was appointed in 2017.
+The current Leader of the Council is Cllr Joe Orson, who has been in office since 2017.